 - Quarantine with Extreme Prejudice: Implied that it happened to the Russians when Doc points out that the Leviathan was sunk with a torpedo.

-- Recycled In SPACE: Leviathan is basically The Thing set in an underwater mining base, with elements of Alien as well (particularly the eponymous ship, Leviathan).
+- Recycled In SPACE: Leviathan is basically Alien set in an underwater mining base, with a monster resembling The Thing.
 So The Thing from Space Recycled Underwater!

 - Sex Sells: The female character on the poster (Williams) doesn't really rise from the crushing depths in a bathing suit while her male colleagues wear JIM suits...
 OK, most of the way.
 Beck and Jones keep their regular clothes while at some point before getting into the JIM suit Williams changed to a legless diving suit.